- What is the Alberta Energy Regulator?

 Every year the AER collects, compiles, and publishes a large amount of technical data and information about Alberta’s energy development and resources for use by both industry and the general public.
 This includes raw data, statistics, hearing materials, and information on regulations, policies, and decisions.

 Publications may be either viewed at the AER library or obtained from the Information Distribution Services (IDS).
-Both are housed on the tenth floor of the AER head office in Calgary.
 Publications may also be downloaded free of charge from the AER website www.aer.ca.